Item - 2025.PH22.5

 Tracking Status

-• This item will be considered by Planning and Housing Committee on June 12, 2025.
-It will be considered by City Council on June 25, 26 and 27, 2025, subject to the actions of the Planning and Housing Committee.
+• This item was considered by the Planning and Housing Committee on June 12, 2025 and adopted without amendment.
+It will be considered by City Council on June 25 and 26, 2025.

 PH22.5 - Housing Accelerator Fund: Apartment Infill Study - Residential Infill Report